 Prior to testing, a test plan shall be approved and signed by the appropriate DaimlerChrysler product team electrical engineer.
 The test plan shall define any required parameters, test conditions, test points and test report information.
 The test plan shall include the method of monitoring the DUT for effects and/or critical timing and operating parameters that may affect or be effected by the testing.
+Full application circuits must be included in the test plan.
 The requirement for a device test plan shall be specified in the product specification.
-Supplementary and Test Plan Template information for CG is contained in LP-388C-65, E/E Systems Level Electrical and Electromagnetic Compatibility (EMC) Testing.
+System FMEA (Failure Mode and Effect Analysis) should be provided when requested.